O: (213) 493-6435

 Jim Bainbridge — the Co-Managing Partner of Pierce Bainbridge Beck Price & Hecht LLP — is a graduate of Harvard Law School.
 At Harvard Law School, he was “Captain” of the Marshall Club and a finalist and prizewinner in Harvard Law School’s highly prestigious Marshall Club Ames Moot Court Competition.

-After graduating from Harvard Law School, Mr. Bainbridge worked for the national law firm McKenna & Fitting, which became McKenna Long & Aldrich.
+After graduating from Harvard Law School, Jim worked for the national law firm McKenna & Fitting, which became McKenna Long & Aldrich.
 He has been a member in good standing of the State Bar of California for 40 years.